Who We Are

 CAN MY PATIENTS USE THEIR HSA OR FSA TO PAY FOR THE TEST?

 Because policies vary among HSA and FSA administrators, patients should contact their insurance companies or plan administrators for details on using their accounts for Precision Epigenomics’ liquid biopsy test.
+In general, patients have been able to use their HSA/FSA for EPISEEK™.

-Test Ordering & Logistics
+Test Ordering and Logistics

-WHAT ARE THE SPECIMEN REQUIREMENTS FOR EPISEEK?
+WHAT ARE THE SPECIMEN REQUIREMENTS FOR EPISEEK™?

 DO PATIENTS NEED TO FAST OR OTHERWISE PREPARE FOR THIS TEST?

 No special preparation, pausing of medication, or fasting is required.
-Other blood collection tubes for other tests collected at the same time will not interfere with EPISEEK.
+Other blood collection tubes for other tests collected at the same time will not interfere with EPISEEK™.
 High-intensity exercise within six hours prior to specimen collection may impact test results, so this should be avoided.

 WHEN WILL MY PATIENT’S TEST RESULTS BE READY?